adilahmed31/cs537-Discussion-su22/week-8/README.md

 ```

 * In the _Map_ function, we open each file and emit a key-value pair for each word found, where the key is the word itself and the value is the number "1" that represents one occurrence of the word being found.
-* In the _Reduce_ function, each of the key-value pairs generated is merged by adding all the values corresponding to a single key to obtain a key value pair where the key is the word itself and the value is the number of occurrences.
+* In the _Reduce_ function, the key-value pairs generated are merged by adding all the values corresponding to a single key to obtain a key value pair where the key is the word itself and the value is the number of occurrences.
 * The _MR_Run_ function specifies that we need to run 10 Map tasks (threads) and 10 Reduce tasks.
 Each mapper tasks emits its tokens to the same `hashmap`, hence designing this data structure is one of the main challenges of this project and an important step in our implementation.

 ![](Abstract.jpg)